Watch our video on how to identify and trade piercing patterns.

 The piercing pattern gets its name because bulls come in to pierce price through the falling trend.
 It's an important pattern to pay attention to.

 Piercing patterns may indicate that a bullish reversal is imminent but it doesn't always shape up that way.
-Placing an order based off of one small pattern is a great way to blow up your account.
+Placing an order based off of one small pattern is a great way to blow up your account (try our stock picks service free for 14 days).

 There are small patterns that form inside larger patterns all the time.
 You may have a bullish reversal pattern form but is it inside a larger bearish pattern?